zw2497/personal/index.md

 Teaching Assistant
 Spring 2019

-* Mentored 20+ students in designing Relational Database model, writing SQL, understanding Index, Concurrency, Optimizer, Logging, Column Stores and Spatial Searching in Database
+* Mentored students in designing Relational Database

-* Designing tutorials about building back end using Postgres and Flask, maintained an AWS RDS for holding 40 websites
+* Designed tutorials about building back end using Postgres and Flask

-* Instructed social network graph analysis such as centrality, distances, PageRank, clustering on Twitter dataset using Google BigQuery.
+* Designed social network graph analysis project such as PageRank on Twitter dataset using Google BigQuery.

 * This course is freely available online at [https://w4111.github.io](https://w4111.github.io)